aerospike-examples/document-sql-demo/README.md

 >
 > You can use Docker Desktop instead of Kubelab, but will need to utilize a VPN to access container IP addresses.
 If using Kubelab, ensure Docker Desktop is **not** running.

-I highly recommend resizing the `rw data disk` to something higher than 4GB in KubeLab.
+Resizing the `rw data disk` to greater than 8GB in KubeLab is required.
 Mine is set to 50GB.

 Once you have both applications up and running continue on.